-I worked at Olan Mills full-time
+I worked at Olan Mills part-time (More than a year)

 I applied through other source.
 The process took 1 day.
 I interviewed at Olan Mills.

 I guess the per day rate may have been a draw against commissions, but it was never an issue for me because it's about averages.
 Yes, you could have a bad day or two, but if you do your job consistently, you should be able to have a few good days and exceed the expectation.
 I was on track to make over $50K in my last year.
 And that's not pressuring, just explaining the options, and giving people an opportunity to buy if they want.

 Let us know if we're missing any workplace or industry recognition –